drewstaylor/area-52-course-2-lessons/lesson-05-portal/exercise-04/exercise.md

                                                                 ^^^^^^^^^^^^^^^^^ ---- an argument of type `Addr` is missing
 ```

 Rust's compiler sure is helpful, if a bit opinionated.
-Like a code whisperer that doesn't have all of [GPT-3](https://en.wikipedia.org/wiki/GPT-3)'s pitfalls.
+Like a code whisperer that doesn't have [GPT-3](https://en.wikipedia.org/wiki/GPT-3)'s pitfalls 😏

 ### Rustc